 Remission and the chance of recurrence

 A remission may be temporary or permanent.
-This uncertainty causes many people to worry that the cancer will come back.
-While many remissions are permanent, it’s important to talk with your doctor about the possibility of the tumor returning.
+This uncertainty causes many people to worry that the tumor will come back.
+While many remissions are permanent, it is important to talk with your doctor about the possibility of the NET returning.
 Understanding your risk of recurrence and the treatment options may help you feel more prepared if the tumor does return.
 Learn more about coping with the fear of recurrence.

-If a neuroendocrine tumor does return after the original treatment, it is called a recurrent tumor.
+If the NET returns after the original treatment, it is called a recurrent NET.
 It may come back in the same place (called a local recurrence), nearby (regional recurrence), or in another place (distant recurrence).

-When this occurs, a cycle of testing will begin again to learn as much as possible about the recurrence.
-After testing is done, you and your doctor will talk about your treatment options.
-Often the treatment plan will include the treatments described above, such as surgery, radiation therapy, and chemotherapy, but they may be used in a different combination or given at a different pace.
-Your doctor may also suggest clinical trials that are studying new ways to treat this type of recurrent cancer.
+If a recurrence happens, a new cycle of testing will begin again to learn as much as possible about it.
+After this testing is done, you and your doctor will talk about the treatment options.
+Often the treatment plan will include the treatments described above, such as surgery, chemotherapy, and radiation therapy, but they may be used in a different combination or given at a different pace.
+Your doctor may suggest clinical trials that are studying new ways to treat a recurrent NET.
 Whichever treatment plan you choose, palliative care will be important for relieving symptoms and side effects.

-Recovery from a neuroendocrine tumor is not always possible.
-If the tumor cannot be cured or controlled, the disease may be called advanced or terminal.
+Recovery from a NET is not always possible.
+If the tumor cannot be cured or controlled, the disease may be called advanced and incurable.

-This diagnosis is stressful, and advanced disease is difficult to discuss for many people.
-However, it is important to have open and honest conversations with your doctor and health care team to express your feelings, preferences, and concerns.
-The health care team is there to help, and many team members have special skills, experience, and knowledge to support patients and their families.
-Making sure a person is physically comfortable and free from pain is extremely important.
+This diagnosis is stressful, and for some people, an advanced NET is difficult to discuss.
+However, it is important to have open and honest conversations with your health care team to express your feelings, preferences, and concerns.
+The health care team has special skills, experience, and knowledge to support patients and their families and is there to help.
+Making sure a person is physically comfortable, free from pain, and emotionally supported is extremely important.

 After the death of a loved one, many people need support to help them cope with the loss.
 Learn more about grief and loss.

 The next section in this guide is About Clinical Trials.
-It offers more information about research studies that are focused on finding better ways to care for people with a neuroendocrine tumor.
-Or, use the menu to choose another section to continue reading this guide.
+It offers more information about research studies that are focused on finding better ways to care for people with a NET.
+Use the menu to choose a different section to read in this guide.